 Eckersley O’Callaghan provided structural and civil engineering services for this new build primary school and nursery.
 Constructed on a greenfield site in Shoeburyness, the project includes playgrounds, car parking, landscaping and a new access road.

-The site is located within the Thames Estuary tidal flood zone and the project had to be designed to reduce the risk of flooding.
-In response to this the school has been constructed on a podium deck with car parking provided under.
+The site is located within the Thames Estuary tidal flood zone and required careful consideration to reduce the risk of flooding.
+This has been managed by placing the school on a reinforced concrete podium deck, with car parking underneath.

-The school is a two storey steel frame with precast concrete floors supported on a reinforced concrete podium deck.
-The top level of the podium was set above the predicted flood level which assumes a breach of the flood defences along the Thames Estuary.
+The school is a two-storey steel frame with precast concrete floors.
+The top level of the podium was set above the predicted flood level, which assumes a breach of the flood defences along the Thames Estuary.

-The podium deck was supported off piled foundations and was designed to support further expansion of the school in the future.
+The podium deck was supported off piled foundations and was designed to support future expansion of the school.

 Drainage was designed using Sustainable Urban Drainage (SUDs) techniques to store surface water on site and discharge to the natural water course in accordance with the Environment Agency’s requirements.